You are listening to the Sean Hannity Radio Show Podcast.

 Let's see what Wall Street wants.

-We'll we'll get to you later.
+We'll get to you later.

-But what I've noticed about him and and one of the points I make in this book is at first I I never really I never thought much about Trump one way or another, but um I was kind of surprised that yes this this entertainment Maven and and uh reality TV star.
+And what I noticed, I mean, I love Trump from the Mexican rapist speech, but what I've noticed about him, and one of the points I make in this book, is at first, I never thought much about Trump one way or another, but I was kind of surprised that, yes, this entertainment MAVEN and reality TV star, he's the one who's finally making the points I've been waiting all my life for a Republican to make.

-And at first I think like a lot of people I was thinking, you know, why couldn't Mitt Romney have made these points?
+And at first, I think like a lot of people, I was thinking, you know, why couldn't Mitt Romney have made these points?

 All the things that seem like a disability with Trump actually turn out to be an advantage.

-You know I want to go through something because I have had it as you have and and I'll give you credit.
+You know, I want to go through something because I have had it as you have.

 I think you are really ahead of the curve as it relates to Trump more than anybody in terms of winning the nomination.

-I wasn't sure in the beginning that he'd compete at all and and obviously I I'll tell you where I'm frustrated.
+I wasn't sure in the beginning that he'd compete at all.

 And they have earned that distinction because they make promise after promise and they don't fulfill them.

-We're repeal and replace Obamacare.
+We'll repeal and replace Obamacare.

-They give us show votes but they won't use the power of the purse.
+They give us show votes, but they won't use the power of the purse.

-Well that's the big one.
+Well, that's the big one.

 There was no government shutdown at issue.